Workforce, training and education

 To register your interest and find out more please contact Julia.Taylor50@nhs.net

-Direct you towards your local GP Training Programme Director team (if you have not already been in contact) - this is to ensure that your local GP Training Programme Director team is aware of your intentions, talk to you about your plans - their support for your application is essential and they will also consider local need for new ES.
-Invite you to local educators meetings and add you to e-mail circulation list and otherwise begin to get you involved in the world of medical education.
-(You should begin to attend educator meetings /workshops at least 3 months before you plan to undertake an ES course.
+• Direct you towards your local GP Training Programme Director team (if you have not already been in contact) - this is to ensure that your local GP Training Programme Director team is aware of your intentions, talk to you about your plans.
+Their support for your application is essential and they will also consider local need for new ES.
+They can also invite you to local educators meetings and add you to e-mail circulation list and otherwise begin to get you involved in the world of medical education.
+(You should begin to attend educator meetings/workshops at least 3 months before you plan to undertake an ES course.

 You must be working a minimum of 4 sessions within an already approved learning environment, or one which is seeking approval imminently to be eligible for the course.